 There’s no point whinging without offering an alternative.
 So what is truly new in the 21st Century?
 The explosion in Internet use worldwide…

-…and most children (and adults!) don’t know their arse from their elbow when it comes to distinguishing between accurate information and nonsense online, as studies below will show.
+…and most children (and adults!) lack the skills to distinguish between accurate information and nonsense online, as studies below will show.

 Evaluating information is a very important 21st Century skill because the Internet throws an avalanche of facts at us daily, and media literacy (getting as close to the truth as possible) is a valuable weapon against, for example, lies and exaggerations spread by Brexiteers in summer 2016 (meow!).
 Winston Churchill knew this long before the Internet: